114th Operations Group Commander reaches flying milestone

 |0

-This work, 114th Operations Group Commander reaches flying milestone [Image 6 of 6], by TSgt Duane Duimstra, identified by DVIDS, must comply with the restrictions shown on https://www.dvidshub.net/about/copyright.
+This work, 114th Operations Group Commander reaches flying milestone, by TSgt Duane Duimstra, identified by DVIDS, must comply with the restrictions shown on https://www.dvidshub.net/about/copyright.

 LEAVE A COMMENT